rsanchezmo/gym-llm/README.md

     action_rate: 1              # how many frames to skip without any action

 environment:
-    name: 'lunar_lander'        # name of the environment folder
+    name: 'LunarLanderLLM-v2'   # name of the registered environment
-    max_episode_steps: 1000     # max episode steps
-    class_name: 'LunarLander'   # name of the class of the env
-    main_file: 'env.py'         # main file where the class is defined
     kwargs: null                # extra args for the environment

 experiment: